belle2/basf2/online_book/basf2/roe.rst

 ~~~~~~~~~

 The main philosophy of the ROE is to include *every* particle in the event,
-that has not been associated to the signal candidate and it is up to the analyst to
+that has not been associated to the signal candidate.
-decide what particles are actually matter for the analysis.
-That is why, a typical ROE contains not only the partner particle, but also all other particles, like
+That is why a typical ROE contains not only the partner particle (e.g. the tag or signal B),
+but also all other particles, like
-hadron split-off particles, :math:`\delta`-rays, unused radiative photons, beam-induced background particles
-or products of kaon or pion decays.
-Thus, it is important to clean up the ROE particles
+hadron split-off particles, :math:`\delta`-rays, unused radiative photons, beam-induced background particles or products of kaon or pion decays.
-to get the best possible use of it.
+It is up to the analyst to decide what particles actually matter for the analysis.
+To "clean up" the ROE particles, *ROE masks* are used.

-That is why we have a concept of the ROE masks, which are just sets of selection cuts
+ROE masks are just sets of selection cuts
 to be applied on the ROE particles.

-One can start from defining the following selection cut strings:
+For our example, let's start by defining the following selection cut strings:

 .. literalinclude:: steering_files/029_roe.py
      :lines: 47-50